AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 After sufficient work is done on the master branch and the Imath leadership determines that a release is due, we will bump the relevant internal versioning and tag a commit with the corresponding version number, e.g. v2.0.1.
-Each Minor version also has its own “Release Branch”, e.g. RB-1.1.
-This marks a branch of code dedicated to that Major.Minor version, which allows upstream bug fixes to be cherry-picked to a given version while still allowing the master branch to continue forward onto higher versions.
+Each minor version also has its own “Release Branch”, e.g. RB-1.1.
+This marks a branch of code dedicated to that ``major.minor version``, which allows upstream bug fixes to be cherry-picked to a given version while still allowing the master branch to continue forward onto higher versions.
 This basic repository structure keeps maintenance low, while remaining simple to understand.